 If you have a wood stove (color me jealous if you do), you can also use the top of that for cooking your meals.
 It will be a slow process, but hey, pretend you’re Ma and Laura Ingalls for the afternoon.
 Don’t invite that snooty Nelly Olson over though.
 Townspeople will just have to fend for themselves.

-I order bulk foods from Azure Standard (will do a separate post on them at some point), and most dried goods come in 25 to 50 pound bags.
-To prevent any water or insect damage, I store the food (wheat, oatmeal, beans, rice, etc.) in 5 gallon buckets and use gamma lids to turn the buckets in to air-tight storage containers.
+I order bulk foods from Azure Standard (will do a separate post on them at some point), and most dried goods come in 25 to 50-pound bags.
+To prevent any water or insect damage, I store the food (wheat, oatmeal, beans, rice, etc.) in 5-gallon buckets and use gamma lids to turn the buckets into airtight storage containers.
 Gamma lids are a pain to get on the first time, but once you do it, you’re guaranteed a fresh seal.

 When Troy found me putting gamma lids on buckets last week, he asked why I was going to so much trouble to store the food.
 My reply was that I was spending money on this stuff and didn’t want it to go to waste.
-He then said “but if zombies attack, and we don’t have electricity, how are you going to grind all this wheat in to flour”.
+He then said, “but if zombies attack, and we don’t have electricity, how are you going to grind all this wheat into flour”.
 I explained that we would use zombies to pedal an exercise bike that generated electricity to run the flour mill.
 When he ask what would I feed the zombies, I think we were both surprised and disturbed how quickly I said “neighbors”.
-What followed was a 5 minute conversation that quickly grew uncomfortable as we discussed which neighbors would be the first to go.
+What followed was a 5-minute conversation that quickly grew uncomfortable as we discussed which neighbors would be the first to go.
 But I digress…the point is – store your food properly and protect your investment and family’s food supply in case the shit hits the fan.

 Our food storage didn’t happen overnight.
 I purchased items very slowly to make it economical and not stress my monthly food budget.
-If there is something that keeps well and is on deep discount, why not pick up a few bottles/cans/packages the next time you’re at the store?
+If there is something that keeps well and is at deep discount, why not pick up a few bottles/cans/packages the next time you’re at the store?
 Processed food is not something we eat, but there is no denying that it keeps for a long period of time and is a low-cost “insurance” policy against going hungry during bad weather.

 I was blessed with a garden that produced enough tomatoes to keep us in tomato products in an emergency.
 But I also worked my ASS off preserving them, so I’m not going to discount that time I spent on that.